Doubled underground cable life

 3 – effectively extends the cable life 30+ years.

-Experience with numerous projects has shown that the cost of rejuvenation ranges could be less than 50% of the cost of cable replacement.
+Experience with numerous projects has shown that the cost of rejuvenation is less than 30% of the cost of cable replacement.
 Rejuvenation takes considerably less time than replacement and involves less disruption of infrastructure